girlenolima/-spring-api-crud/README.md

 ---
 CORS
-> Cross-Origin Resource Sharing is a W3C specification that defines how browsers should handle requests for resources from different origins.
+> <div align="justify">Cross-Origin Resource Sharing is a W3C specification that defines how browsers should handle requests for resources from different origins.
 It allows a server to configure which resources can be accessed by a different origin site, and how those resources can be accessed.
-This is important for security, as it prevents malicious websites from accessing sensitive data from other websites without permission.
+This is important for security, as it prevents malicious websites from accessing sensitive data from other websites without permission.</div>

 Browsers make use of the same origin policy, a resource from a site can only be used by another if they are in the same domain; same protocol, same port and same address.